Skip to main content

 In most U.S. metros, $55,000 is a midpoint for a junior to mid-level cold caller with 1 to 3 years of experience.
 Major coastal markets push toward $65,000 to $75,000.
 Lower cost of living markets sometimes sit at $40,000 to $48,000 but with higher turnover.

 You can.
-Most wholesalers we talk to have tried it and burned through 3 to 5 contractors before calling us.
+Most investors we talk to have tried it and burned through 3 to 5 contractors before calling us.
 Untrained Upwork hires lack U.S. real estate context, can rarely pass the seller smell test on accent, and have no QA layer.
 They also disappear without notice.
 The cost is low on paper and high in reality.

 Pure commission is a separate model.
 It works for closers (acquisition managers, dispo) where one deal pays the seat for the quarter.
 It does not work for cold callers because the activity to outcome lag is too long.
 Without base pay, good cold callers leave for hourly roles within 60 days.